Polaramine Repetabs Side Effects

 Generic Name: dexchlorpheniramine

-Note: This page contains side effects data for the generic drug dexchlorpheniramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Polaramine Repetabs.
+Note: This document contains side effect information about dexchlorpheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Polaramine Repetabs.

 For the Consumer